The ADDIE method is essential knowledge for any instructional designer.

 Formative – Use informal and formal assessment methods, such as qualitative interviews, throughout the ADDIE process to find out what works and what could be improved about your creation.

-Summative – Once you’re eLearning creation is live, use this method to gather learners’ feedback.
+Summative – Once your eLearning creation is live, use this method to gather learners’ feedback.
 Use the results to feed into future eLearning designs.

 Ready to get started?
 Are you looking for a powerful eLearning authoring tool to put ADDIE into action?
-Then check out GENIE and try our free demo now.
-Keep an eye out for plenty more entries into our Online Learning Glossary over the coming weeks!
+Then trial our very own authoring tool, Genie.
+It helps you create beautiful content easily and quickly!.